secretuniversity/logmein-vuejs-box/app/tutorial/guide.md

 ### Exercise: defining a method to add auth_key

-We want the Metadata type to have a method called `add_auth_key` which accepts a 32-byte array and makes that the token's auth_key.
+We want the Metadata type to have a method called `add_auth_key` which accepts a 32-byte array and assigns that as the token's auth_key.
 It should not modify any existing information in the token's metadata.

 There are several ways to implement this.
 In our code, we have implemented this method on both Metadata and Extension.
 Your task is to complete this code.
 Note that if there is a token_uri (ie: metadata that is stored off-chain), it will throw an error.